 Being the subject of a permanent protective order may show up in a background check.
 A background check by your employer may show that someone is under a civil protective order.
 Employers or others may assume that someone with a protective order is guilty of domestic abuse or other crime even if the restrained person is never convicted of any crime.

 Call us for help…

 If you have been threatened or harassed and are looking for a protective order to protect you and your family, please contact us at Colorado Legal Defense Group.
 Our Colorado defense attorneys have many years of experience representing people involved in harassment or domestic violence cases.
-We are among the best Colorado attorneys to call.
-Contact us today for a free consultation by phone or in-person or in our Denver law office.
+We are among the best Colorado attorneys to call if you are facing criminal charges.
+Contact us today for a free consultation by phone or in-person or in our Denver, Greeley, or Colorado Springs law office.

 - C.R.S.
 13-14-104.5 (“(1)(a) Any municipal court of record, if authorized by the municipal governing body; any county court; and any district, probate, or juvenile court shall have original concurrent jurisdiction to issue a temporary or permanent civil protection order against an adult or against a juvenile who is ten years of age or older for any of the following purposes: (I) To prevent assaults and threatened bodily harm; (II) To prevent domestic abuse; (III) To prevent emotional abuse of the elderly or of an at-risk adult; (IV) To prevent sexual assault or abuse; and (V) To prevent stalking.”)

 - C.R.S.
 13-14-105 (1) (“A municipal court of record that is authorized by its municipal governing body to issue protection or restraining orders and any county court.”)